USTA awards Breakpoint outstanding Community Tennis Association and Outstanding Diversity Acheivement

 Chelsey Nwamu photo

-Chelsey is a senior at Mary Institute Country Day School (MICDS) and has starred on the varsity girls tennis team.
-She plans to study biology at the University of Pennsylvania this fall.
+Chelsey is a senior at MICDS and a standout on the varsity girls tennis team.
+A dedicated volunteer with Breakpoint for the past two years, she now serves as a junior pro on staff.
+Chelsey plans to study biology at the University of Pennsylvania.

 Frank Amanor - Coach